Minkowski Spacetime and QED from Ontology of Time: Constants of Motion

-In the following we restrict ourselves to linear systems (or systems that are linear in good approximation), where the Hamiltonian is second order in the fundamental variables $\psi$: \begeq {\cal H}(\psi)\approx \frac{1}{2}\,\psi^T\,{\bf A}\,\psi\,. \endeq Eq.~(\ref{eq_Hamiltonian}) describes an $n$-dimensional harmonic oscillator.
+Since ${\bf S}$ (and ${\bf F}$) are by definition the product of a symmetric matrix $\Sigma$ and the skew-symmetric matrix $\y_0$, it follows that \begeq Tr({\bf S})=Tr({\bf F})=0\,. \endeq so that the simplest meaningful constants of motion are given as \begeq Tr({\bf S}^2)=\mathrm{const}\,. \endeq Eq.~\ref{eq_Hamiltonian} describes a $n$-dimensional harmonic oscillator.
 The truncation of the Hamiltonian to second order is not arbitrary - it guarantees stability.
-It is well-known, that non-linearities yield (in many or even most cases) instable or chaotic behavior.
+It is well-known, that non-linearities yield (in many or even most cases) unstable or chaotic behavior.
 Therefore in order to establish a system of stable references linear systems are preferable.
-This restriction is {\it per se} not problematic, since the equations that we are going to ``derive'' are also linear~\footnote{ Furthermore we refer to the Kustaanheimo-Stiefel (KS) transformation and appropriate generalizations that allow to map (for instance) the Kepler problem to the harmonic oscillator~\cite{KS}.
-This shows that the harmonic oscillator is a surprisingly versatile model for stable systems.}.
+This restriction is {\it per se} not problematic, since the equations that we will derive are also linear~\footnote{ We refer to the well-known regularization methods that allows to map the Kepler problem and a large variety of other central potential problems to the harmonic oscillator~\cite{Belenkii}.}.
 We might also interpret this restriction as a low-energy approximation as in Ref.~(\cite{KW1985}).

-The constants that can be used as references are quadratic forms (\ref{eq_COM}).
+The constants of motion that can be used as references are quadratic forms (\ref{eq_COM}).
 If a reference is based on a quadratic form, the variable compared with the reference (the measured variable) also must be a quadratic form.
 Therefore the ``dynamical variables'' $q_i$ and $p_i$ cannot be measured directly, but only (functions of) quadratic forms based on these variables.
 We call these (functions of) quadratic forms observables.

+Matrices that fulfill Eq.~\ref{eq_symplexdef} are called ``Hamiltonian'' or sometimes ``infinitesimally symplectic''.
+In our opinion these names are misleading, the former mainly because the matrix ${\bf F}$ does not appear in the Hamiltonian and the latter since ${\bf F}$ is neither symplectic nor infinitesimal.
+Therefore we use the term {\it symplex} (plural {\it symplices})~\cite{rdm_paper,geo_paper}.